 Three months Three months

 ended ended

-January 31, 2023 January 31, 2022
+January 31, 2024 January 31, 2023

 Management fees \$ 15,000 \$ 15,000

 Professional fees 4,500 4,500

-Geological services - -

-Share-based payments 16,072
+Share-based payments - 16,072

-Total \$ 35,572 \$ 19,500
+Total \$ 19,500 \$ 35,572

 Management fees were incurred from a private company controlled by the Chief Executive Officer of the Company.
 Professional fees were incurred from a private company controlled by the Chief Financial Officer of the Company.
-Geological services were incurred from a private company controlled by a Director.
 Key management includes directors and key officers of the Company, including the President, Chief Executive Officer and Chief Financial Officer.

-During the period ended January 31, 2023, the Company recognized share-based payments expenses totaling \$16,072 (January 31, 2022 - \$Nil) relating to stock options granted to directors and officers of the Company.
+During the period ended January 31, 2024, the Company recognized share-based payments expenses totaling \$Nil (January 31, 2023 - \$16,072) relating to stock options granted to directors and officers of the Company.